awsdocs/amazon-emr-management-guide/doc_source/emr-studio-create-use-clusters.md

 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-studio-create-use-clusters.html)

 1. Select a cluster template from the dropdown list\.
 Each available cluster template includes a brief description to help you make a selection\.

+1. The cluster template you choose may have additional parameters such as Amazon EMR release version or cluster name\.
+You can choose or insert values, or use the default values that your administrator selected\.

 1. Choose **Use cluster template** to provision the cluster and attach it to your Workspace\.
 It will take a few minutes for EMR Studio to create your cluster\.
 If you use the **Create a Workspace** dialog box, choose **Create Workspace** to create the Workspace and provision the cluster\.
 After EMR Studio provisions your new cluster, it automatically attaches the cluster to your Workspace\.